-From the greatness of Roberto Alomar to the dominance of Roger Clemens, and Joe Carter’s walk-off home run to win the 1993 World Series, one can imagine how long it took for the curators to pick the best artifacts.
+From the dominance of Roger Clemens to Joe Carter’s walk-off home run to win the 1993 World Series, one can imagine how long it took for the curators to pick the best artifacts.

-Whether you’ve visited before or you’ve always wanted to check it out, this is another great reason to plan a visit to the National Baseball Hall of Fame and Museum -- the spiritual home of America’s Pastime in beautiful Cooperstown, N.Y.
+Whether you’ve visited before or you’ve always wanted to check it out, there's always a great reason to plan a visit to the National Baseball Hall of Fame and Museum -- the spiritual home of America’s Pastime in beautiful Cooperstown, N.Y.

 3) The Rocket’s cap

-Fun facts: On July 5, 1998, Roger Clemens wore this cap when he posted his 3,000th career strikeout, whiffing Devil Rays rookie Randy Winn in the third inning at Toronto’s SkyDome.
+Fun facts: On July 5, 1998, Roger Clemens wore this cap when he posted his 3,000th career strikeout, whiffing Tampa Bay rookie Randy Winn in the third inning at Toronto’s SkyDome.